-Value Line Pro Premium digital service includes The Value Line Investment Survey and The Value Line Investment Survey - Small & Mid-Cap.
-This equity package monitors approximately 3,400 companies with market values ranging from less than \$100 million to well over \$500 billion, across nearly 100 industries, representing about 95% of the market capitalization of all stocks traded in U.S. markets.
+Value Line Pro Premium digital service includes The Value Line Investment Survey and The Value Line Investment Survey®- Small & Mid-Cap.
+This equity package monitors companies with market values ranging from less than \$100 million to well over \$1 trillion, across nearly 100 industries, representing about 95% of the market capitalization of all stocks traded in U.S. markets.
 There are more than 250 data fields that can be screened to help make informed decisions.
-Features of the service include three years of historical reports and data, customizable modules, alerts, and screening.
+Features of the service include three years of historical reports and data, customizable modules, alerts, watchlists, and screening.